stlartworks/stlartworks.github.io/_posts/2016-01-25-the-art-b-q-st-louis-artworks.md

 event: Friday, April 29 (5pm - 9pm)
 ---

 The ART-B-Q is a night of Art, Music, Film, Food and Fun!
-This exciting event includes catered bar-b-que culinary delights, signature cocktails, live music, Apprentice-made artwork, and the premiere of the Apprentice-made documentary, “The Delmar Connection”, on the history of Delmar Boulevard.
+This exciting event includes catered bar-b-que culinary delights, signature cocktails, live music featuring <a href:"http://www.18andCounting.com">18andCounting</a>, Apprentice-made artwork, and the premiere of the Apprentice-made documentary, “The Delmar Connection”, on the history of Delmar Boulevard.

 AND, just in time for planning your summer getaway, the big ticket of the night is our exclusive raffle for TWO ROUND-TRIP TICKETS anywhere Southwest Airlines flies!